Aseeltair/Aseeltair/README.md

-👋 Hi, I'm Aseel Abutair
+Hi, I'm Aseel Abutair

 Welcome to my GitHub profile!
 I’m a computer engineer and data analyst passionate about leveraging data science to uncover insights and drive decision-making.
 I’m excited to share my projects and learning experiences with you!
 ---
 🚀 About Me

 🌍 Location: Gaza

 🎓 Education:

-B.Sc. in Computer Engineering - Islamic University of Gaza

-MIT Certificate in "Data Analysis for Social Scientists"
+B.Sc. in Computer Engineering - Islamic University of Gaza MIT Certificate in "Data Analysis for Social Scientists"

 💼 Current Focus: Applying data analytics to real-world problems, particularly in COVID-19 data analysis.

 🌱 Currently Learning: SQL for data manipulation, advanced Power BI techniques, and statistical modeling.

-🎨 Hobbies: Data visualization and problem-solving!
+🎨 Hobbies: Data visualization
+and problem-solving!
 ---

 🔧 Tools

-Data Analytics & Visualization

 Excel 📊

 Power BI 📈

 Programming & Query Languages